pypi/warehouse/docs/api-reference/xml-rpc.rst

 ----------------

 ``list_packages()``
-  Retrieve a list of the package names registered with the package index.
+  Retrieve a list of the project names registered with the package index.
   Returns a list of name strings.

 ``package_releases(package_name, show_hidden=False)``